sbt/website/src/reference/01-General-Info/90-Changes/45-Migrating-from-sbt-0.13.x.md

 In addition, the auto plugin feature that's now standard in sbt 0.13 enabled automatic sorting of plugin settings and auto import feature, but it made `Build.scala` more difficult to maintain.

-As they will be removed in upcoming release of sbt 1.0.0 we've deprecated them in sbt 0.13.13, and here we'll help guide you to how to migrate your code.
+As they are removed in sbt 1.0.0, and here we'll help guide you to how to migrate your code.

 ### Migrating simple expressions